sdegutis/90s.dev/site/public/guides/architecture.md

 * Characters are laid out in a grid of 16 x 6.

-* Char width/height are implied by bitmap dimensions / 16x6.
+* Char width/height are determined by `bitmap_dimensions / 16x6`

 * Color is ignored, it just needs to be there.

+* The last character is used to display out-of-range chars.

 ## Broadcast events